seandlg/repetition-works/index.md

 Just as it is hard for religious believers to understand the real nature of faith (because you cannot understand it without deconstructing it, and it stops being a belief once you do that), skeptics in a religious society are also discouraged from discovering it for different, mostly social reasons.
 Pure believers do not get to experience the virtues of doubt, and pure skeptics do not get to experience the virtues of belief.

-Hopefully, we were able to make it clear that religious belief is not the only type belief one can hold.
+Hopefully, we were able to make it clear that religious belief is not the only type of belief.
 In fact, one might find it much easier to establish faith in secular concepts, such as one's self, one's ability to love and one's ability to change.

 We also anticipate a wave of criticism against SRT, calling it pseudoscience.
 Such criticisms are completely justified!
 In fact, SRT is *meta-scientific*---it relates not only to how we discover truths, but also how we *create* them.
 To make this easier to understand, we present a possibly oversimplified, but nevertheless practical framework: